aws-samples/amazon-dynamodb-labs/content/modernizer/01-modernization/index.en.md

 npm run build
 npm run start
 ```

+When you run the backend application, Visual Studio Code automatically detects the port and initiates a port forwarding process.
+We will not use port forwarding in this lab.
+Dismiss the notification by clicking on the close button.

+:image[Backend port forwarding]{src="/static/images/modernizer/1/LGAM-01-Backend-8100.png" disableZoom=false width=500}

 Monitor the startup sequence output.
 A successful initialization will display output similar to: